Get a head start on your Binghamton University education!

 - Learn about American Culture.
 Mix with native English-speaking students during rewarding summer activities

-Students should arrive at Binghamton University on Sunday July 14.
-Classes run July 15- August 16, 2013, with trips and activities planned for weekends.
+Students should arrive at Binghamton University on Saturday or Sunday July 16-17.

 2. Who may join this program?